DNS Lookups Were Timing Out Randomly in Kubernetes

 Error: Failed to resolve api.example.com: Temporary failure in name resolution

-Happened maybe 1% of DNS requests.
-Most lookups worked fine, but occasionally one would timeout after 5 seconds.
+Maybe 1% of DNS requests.
+Most lookups worked fine, but every now and then one would hang for 5 seconds and time out.

 Users didn't notice because our apps retry failed requests.
-But it was annoying and pointed to an underlying issue.
+But it was annoying, and it pointed to something wrong underneath.

-Took me 2 days to track down.
-Problem was conntrack table exhaustion, not CoreDNS.
+Took me 2 days to find the cause.
+It wasn't CoreDNS.
+It was conntrack table exhaustion.

 Checking CoreDNS